The special construction of the brushroll prevents hair wrapping and tangling. Thanks to this, the vac requires from little to none maintenance.

 The unique Sofa Pet Brush is ideal for owners of long-haired pet breeds.
 It effectively removes pet hair from upholstered furniture, leaving no hairs at all.

-The dust container is not that capacious and requires frequent emptying.
+The dust container is not that capacious.

 The small Ovente vacuum hides a powerful motor inside.
 With this vac, you'll be able to quickly clean all your rooms from dust, dirt, debris, and pet hair.
 It will also effectively trap all allergens thanks to the advanced HEPA filtration system installed.